FLORIN

 person mentioned, Lorenzo de' Medici.
 Scene

 remniscent of Samson and Deliliah.
-Tito give

-Places: San Martino, Badia, Porta rossa,
+San Martino, Badia, Porta rossa, Ognissanti,

-Ognissanti, Porta del Prato, Peretola, via de'
+Porta del Prato, Peretola, via de' Bardi

-FL, 1880, I.149.
-Under the Plane-Tree
+FL, Under the Plane-Tree

-FL, A RECOGNITION.
+FL, A Recognition.
 This is misplaced in the

 Fictional characters, Tito, Fra Luca,